ihamani0/ihamani0/README.md

 - 👋 Hi, I’m @ihamani0
-- 👀 I’m interested in  Web Dev
+- 👀 I’m interested in  Web Dev and embedded system
-- 🌱 I’m currently learning Laravel Framewoke
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 ihamani0/ihamani0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.